-While the Windy City may be more frequently associated with deep-dish pizza and Italian beef sandwiches—and trust us, we’d never knock either of those—the growing health and fitness scene is nothing to scoff at.
-(Not to mention that a good workout lets you indulge in said pizza and sandwiches guilt-free.)
-Whether you want a huge gym with all the bells and whistles, a smaller neighborhood spot, or a boutique exercise studio, Chicago’s got it all.
+While the Windy City may be frequently associated with deep-dish pizza and Italian beef sandwiches—and trust us, we’d never knock either of those—the growing health and fitness scene is nothing to scoff at.
+(Not to mention that a good workout gives you free rein to indulge in said pizza and sandwiches with abandon.)
+Whether you're looking for a sleek mega-gym with all the bells and whistles, a smaller neighborhood spot, or a boutique exercise studio, Chicago’s got all of the above in spades.

 Ahead, the seven best gyms to hit up for a serious sweat session.

 Chicago is a city of neighborhoods, and no matter which one you call home, there’s likely a Chicago Athletic Club (CAC) nearby.
 Each of the seven locations within city limits is slightly different in its layout and offerings, though an extensive array of classes and plenty of well-maintained machines and equipment are the norm (there are also separate CAC Pilates studios in Lincoln Park and Evanston).
 An added plus: They offer both yearly memberships and a convenient month-to-month option, which is ideal for commitment-phobes or frequent travelers.
 Monthly fees vary from $69 to $89 based on location.

 East Bank Club